 Now, let’s see how this firewall creates a problem when it comes to WebRTC.

 Well, to resolve the firewall issue here we need to utilize a TURN (Traversal Using Relay NAT) server.
 TURN server most likely acts as a relay server that relays the traffic directly between the two browsers or peers when direct peer to peer connection fails.

 Now as we know, these STUN and TURN servers are used to make peer-to-peer connections using WebRTC.
-We can integrate a TURN/STUN with a WebRTC, simply by passing an object containing the URLs of TURN and STUN servers to the RTCPeerConnection as its argument.
+We can integrate a TURN/STUN with a WebRTC video chat app, simply by passing an object containing the URLs of TURN and STUN servers to the RTCPeerConnection as its argument.

 Let’s have an illustration using coding for better clarity about the entire concept.

 In the above example we have to pass the URL alone, the rest of the thing will be managed by WebRTC.

 Have a look at the illustration diagram with all the connections that are made during the WebRTC video call.

 However, during the entire process there are certain points that need to be made an account-of.
 This includes,